ReactNative2000/vscode-live-server-plus-plus/docs/chat_backend.md

 - Enable Realtime for the `chats` table.
 - Create an API key (anon for client, service_role for server tasks if needed).

-2. Client snippet (vanilla JS)
+1. Client snippet (vanilla JS)

 - Use the `@supabase/supabase-js` client to subscribe and insert rows.
-See the code examples above (no inline <script> tags in this doc).
+See the code examples above.

-3. Security & moderation
+1. Security & moderation

 - Use Row Level Security (RLS) policies to limit inserts/reads per room.
 - For moderation, consider a separate `reports` table and a small admin UI to remove offensive messages.

-4. Server-side forwarding (optional)
+1. Server-side forwarding (optional)

 - If you want to forward verified payments or other events to Supabase, use a server with the service_role key and call the REST or JS API to insert rows.